ezoer-elementure/documentation/content/applications/finance/accounting/payments.rst

 When clicking :guilabel:`Register payment` in a customer invoice or vendor bill, it generates a new journal entry and changes the amount due according to the payment amount.
 The counterpart is reflected in an :ref:`outstanding <bank/outstanding-accounts>` **receipts** or **payments** account.
-At this point, the customer invoice or vendor bill is marked as :guilabel:`In payment`.
-Then, when the outstanding account is reconciled with a bank transaction line, the invoice or vendor bill changes to the :guilabel:`Paid` status.
+At this point, the customer invoice or vendor bill is marked as :guilabel:`In payment` or :ref:`Partially paid <accounting/payments/partial-payment>`.
+Then, when the outstanding account is reconciled with a bank transaction, the invoice or vendor bill changes to the :guilabel:`Paid` status.

 The :icon:`fa-info-circle` information icon next to the payment line displays more information about the payment.
 To access additional information, such as the related journal, click